Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Related Work

 \subsection{Depth Super-Resolution}

-Recent advances in DSR have been propelled by numerous methods~\cite{yang2022codon, wang2023learning, chen2024intrinsic, zheng2025decoupling, sun2021learning}, which typically leverage RGB as guidance to reconstruct high-quality HR depth.
-Existing approaches can be broadly categorized into synthetic~\cite{zhong2021high, ye2020pmbanet, wang2025spatiotemporal, zhao2023spherical, tang2021bridgenet} and real-world~\cite{song2020channel, yuan2023structure, he2021towards} DSR methods.
-For synthetic DSR, several joint filtering and deep learning methods~\cite{wang2024scene, li2016deep, kim2021deformable} have been developed to propagate information from RGB to depth.
+Recent advances in DSR have been propelled by numerous methods~\cite{yang2022codon, wang2023learning, chen2024intrinsic, zheng2025decoupling, sun2021learning}, which typically leverage RGB as guidance to reconstruct HR depth.
+Existing approaches can be broadly categorized into synthetic~\cite{zhong2021high, ye2020pmbanet, wang2026spatiotemporal, zhao2023spherical, tang2021bridgenet} and real-world~\cite{song2020channel, yuan2023structure, he2021towards} DSR.
+For synthetic DSR, some joint filtering and deep learning methods~\cite{wang2026scene, li2016deep, kim2021deformable} have been developed.
 For example, DJFR~\cite{li2019joint} employs a Convolutional Neural Network (CNN) to perform joint filtering, which selectively fuses consistent salient structure between the guidance and target images.
 DKN~\cite{kim2021deformable} integrates a CNN-based architecture to learn sparse and spatially-variant filter kernels, predicting both the relevant neighborhood and corresponding weights for each target pixel.
 To effectively fuse RGB and depth information, CUNet~\cite{deng2020deep} disentangles cross-modal features into shared and private components via multi-modal convolutional sparse coding.
-Similarly, DCTNet~\cite{zhao2022discrete} exploits shared and private convolutional kernels to extract common and modality-specific features respectively.
-In real-world scenarios, acquired LR depth often suffer from unknown and complex degradation, which poses significant challenges to depth restoration.
+Similarly, DCTNet~\cite{zhao2022discrete} exploits shared and private convolutional kernels to extract common and modality-specific features, respectively.
+In real-world scenarios, acquired LR depth often suffers from unknown and complex degradation, which poses significant challenges to depth restoration.
 To address this issue, FDSR~\cite{he2021towards} introduces a real-world RGB-D dataset and establishes a corresponding baseline for real-world DSR.
 This approach enhances depth by decomposing and fusing high-frequency components of RGB.
-More recently, DORNet~\cite{wang2025dornet} designs a degradation-oriented framework that learns the implicit degradation representation between LR and HR depth, enabling dynamic depth enhancement.
-Unlike previous alignment-based methods, we pioneer an alignment-free DSR framework that eliminates the dependency on strictly spatially aligned RGB-D data.
+More recently, DORNet~\cite{wang2025dornet} designs a degradation-oriented DSR framework that learns the implicit degradation representation between LR and HR depth, enabling dynamic depth enhancement. \textit{Unlike previous alignment-based approaches, we propose an alignment-free DSR paradigm that eliminates the dependency on strictly spatially aligned RGB-D data}.